 Relevant Certification: AWS Certified Cloud Practitioner

-For Single Critical Certification: Next to Your Name/Header
+For Single Critical Certification: Next to Your Name or Header

 - Ideal Placement: Beside your name or in the header subtitle